Traditions

 Pi Day

-3.14159.... the mathematical constant that is the ratio of a circle's circumference to its diameter.
-A holiday, of course, celebrated on March 14 (3/14), naturally.
-Children engage in developmentally appropriate math games and activities, and we end by sharing... what else?
-Pie!
+Celebrated on March 14 (3/14), Pi Day honors the mathematical constant that represents the ratio of a circle's circumference to its diameter.
+Students engage in developmentally appropriate math games and activities, culminating in a delicious tradition—sharing pie!

 Color Day